 Highly recommend picking up Middlesex if you haven’t already read it.
-For bibliophiles like me, you will definitely enjoy The Library Book although the thought of all those books lost.. is enough to make you feel a bit nauseous!
+Bibliophiles will enjoy The Library Book although the thought of all those books lost.. is enough to make you feel a bit nauseous.

-Middlesex by Jeffrey Eugenides – This won the Pulitzer prize for fiction in 2003 and has been on my list forever.
+Middlesex by Jeffrey Eugenides – It won the Pulitzer prize for fiction in 2003 and has been on my list forever.
 This book is incredible and now one of my all time favourites.

 The Library Book by Susan Orlean – Well researched and well written true story of the tragic fire at the Los Angeles Public Library.

 Bright Shiny Morning by James Frey – Quite accidentally found myself “reading around” Los Angeles when I picked this up.
 An incredibly good narrative of LA life and culture.

 French Children Don’t Throw Food by Pamela Druckerman – Some non-preachy parenting advice and ideas to easily implement like the “pause” and treating baby like a mini human.